gr2m/octokit-plugin-create-pull-request/README.md

 ## Todos

+- **Creates a fork if necessary**
+  If the authenticated user does not have write access to the repository then create a fork first.
 - **Deleting files**
   The challenge with deleting files is hat the [`base_tree` parameter](https://developer.github.com/v3/git/trees/#create-a-tree) cannot be used, meaning the entire tree has to be retrieved, changed, and sent again.
 - **Editing files** based on current content